flurinduerst/WPDistillery/README.md

 - download/install/configure WordPress
 - set WordPress options
 - install/activate your favorite WordPress theme (default [WPSeed](https://wpseed.org)).
+- remove default themes
 - install/activate the plugins you defined in the config
-- clean WordPress defaults (contents, plugins, themes, unused files)
+- clean WordPress defaults (contents, plugins, unused files)

 You're able to adjust which of the above tasks will be executed.
 Simply set the desired tasks to true/false in the "Setup Options" section at the bottom of  `config.yml`